-This Is Us’ Chrissy Metz Reveals The Real Reason She Wants to Lose Weight
+‘This Is Us’ Chrissy Metz Reveals The Real Reason She Wants To Lose Weight

 — Marie Claire (@marieclaire) March 7, 2017

-Given Hollywood’s all too apparent obsession with very thin bodies, you would think that Metz might face some lots of “encouragement” from the industry to lose weight.
+Given Hollywood’s all too apparent obsession with very thin bodies, you would think that Metz might face some “encouragement” from the industry to lose weight.

 “Nothing is mandated.
 It’s not like, ‘If you sign this contract, you have to do this.’
 We haven’t even talked about an actual number with Kate.
-Ever,” the 36 year-old actress added.
+Ever,” the 36-year-old actress added.

 .@ChrissyMetz says her boyfriend offered to quit @NBCThisisUs for her https://t.co/JLJNRcGv4r pic.twitter.com/lxxUCgx1zD